 Other related bets when it comes to the top scorer are Top Scorer/Winner doubles, where you back the player who will score the most goals and the team that will win the cup.
-Cristiano Ronaldo/Real Madrid was a popular and profitable pick in the Champions League during his time at that club, but things are rarely so predictable and the odds in this market reflect the difficulty in calling both sides of the bet.
+Cristiano Ronaldo/Real Madrid was a popular pick in the Champions League during his time at that club, but things are rarely so predictable and the odds in this market reflect the difficulty in calling both sides of the bet.

 Last of all it is worth being aware of what will happen in the event of a tie.
 Firstly, you need to be aware of what market you are betting on.
 If it is top goalscorer then a tie will usually be settled using dead heat rules.
 This can be particularly relevant to each way bets and means that your stake will be divided by the number of people tied for the winning places.
 So, if you back Ronaldo for top scorer outright and he ties with Messi, half of your stake is paid as a winner and half as a loser.

 On the other hand, if you have placed a bet, say, on who will be the World Cup Golden Boot, ties will be divided by assists, first of all, and then which player played the fewest minutes.
 There is no tie and no dead heat, even if, as in 2010, three players all scored the same number of goals.